- Pests & Diseases of Greenhouses & Hydroponic Systems | Tech Sheet (PDF)

 - Fill with growing medium and any amendments needed, such as compost and slow-release organic fertilizer.

 - Transplant your pepper seedlings into the containers.
-Niki has chosen jalapeño 'Jedi'; corno di toro 'Escamillo'; and Fresno 'Flaming Flare'.
+Niki has chosen to grow jalapeño 'Jedi'; corno di toro 'Escamillo'; and Fresno 'Flaming Flare' in 7-gallon Smart Pots.

 - Water the newly transplanted seedlings well, and continue with regular watering so containers do not dry out.